khumargirdhar/ComputerGraphics/README.md

-# ComputerGraphics
+# Computer Graphics
-This repository contains all my codes I wrote during my BCA degree for the subject 'Computer Graphics'.
+This repository contains all the algorithms I wrote during my BCA degree for the subject 'Computer Graphics' using C++.